 The admission to the MBA in Hospital Management depends on the institute type.
 Some universities offer admission on the basis of valid entrance exam scores in exams like CAT/MAT/XAT/CMAT, etc. However, some colleges offer direct admission based on the merit of the candidate.
 Given below is the admission process for the NIMS Institute of Management, Delhi

-Step 3: After submitting the necessary information, the institute will evaluate your application and then contact you regarding the admission process.
-They’ll simply ask you to upload your relevant documents and pay the course fees.
+Step 3: After submitting the necessary information, the institute will evaluate the application and then contact you regarding the admission process.
+They will simply ask to upload the relevant documents and pay the course fees.

-Step 4: After they receive your payment, they’ll confirm your admission by sending you a confirmation email, which will include the course commencement and orientation date.
+Step 4: After they receive payment, they will confirm the admission by sending a confirmation email, which will include the course commencement and orientation date.

 MBA in Risk and Insurance Management Jobs & Careers